Interested in Marrakech?

 23. The best currency exchange offices are just around the corner from the large post office on Jemaa El Fnaa.
 When you pass the post office to your left, walk left down a colonnaded pavement, where you will find several offices that offer a good exchange rate (2 dirhams higher than in the airport).

 1. Buy water from the main square.
 Supermarkets are often cheaper.
 A five litre bottle of mineral water is 8 Dirhams as of 2012 at the Carrefour Market store, about 20 minutes walk from the square.
 There is a large supermarket called Aswak Assalam a short walk from the bus station, which is large and full of interesting items.

 2. Take pictures of snakes/ monkeys/ dancers/watersellers, unless you are prepared to pay.

-4. Forget a map of the city it can be invaluable.
-Most streets are not named so one with landmarks of hotels is very useful.
+4. Don't forget a map of the city it can be invaluable.
+Most streets are not named so a map with landmarks and hotels is very useful.